spotinst/help/src/docs/tools-and-provisioning/spinnaker/install-configure.md

 Before you start this procedure, you must complete the following:

-1. Open a Spot account and connect your cloud provider. ([See Connect Your Cloud Provider Account](https://help.spot.io/connect-your-cloud-provider-account/).)
+1. Open a Spot account and connect your cloud provider. ([See Connect Your Cloud Provider Account](connect-your-cloud-provider/aws-account).)
 2. Get an API token.
-(See [Create an API Token](https://docs.spot.io/spotinst-api/administration/create-an-api-token/).)
+(See [Create an API Token](administration/api/create-api-token).)
-3. Use the Spot console to create your Elastigroups.
+3. Use the Spot Console to create your Elastigroups.

 ## Usage Notes